All Episodes

 If standing for the rule of law is a penalty, then there's no reason for any law.

-Can't just cherry pick which ones you uh which ones you want.
+Can't just cherry-pick which ones you want.

 So racial special interests were to pander to what their whims are.